Jac Venza

-Jac Venza (born 1926/1927) is an American public television producer who is directly responsible for most of the theatre and music programs that have been seen on PBS since its creation in 1970.
+Jac Venza (December 23, 1926 – May 28, 2024) was an American public television producer who was directly responsible for most of the theatre and music programs that have been seen on PBS from its creation in 1970.
 From the early 1960s until his retirement in 2005, Venza brought such programs as NET Playhouse, Live from Lincoln Center, American Playhouse, American Masters, and Great Performances to millions of viewers.
 He won a Personal Peabody Award in 1998.